Buddy Lazier: 1995

 Lazier did not return with Leader Card for 1995, instead driving for various other teams.
 Lazier first drove for Project Indy in the No. 64 Reynard 94i-Ford Cosworth XB at the second race of the season, the Gold Coast Indy at Surfers Paradise.
 Lazier started in 24th place and finished in 21st place, retiring with broken transmission after completing 32 laps.
 Lazier then drove for Payton/Coyne Racing in the No. 19 Lola T94/00-Ford Cosworth XB at Nazareth.
-Lazier started in 20th place but crashed out of the race with Paul Tracy after completing 38 laps.
+Lazier started in twentieth place but crashed out of the race with Paul Tracy after completing 38 laps.
 At the Indianapolis 500, Lazier drove for Team Menard originally in the No. 51 Lola T93/00-Menard.
 Lazier then practiced the team's No. 40 Lola T95/00-Menard entry that Arie Luyendyk qualified.
 Lazier qualified on the second day of qualifying in the No. 80 Lola T95/00-Menard, doing so in 23rd place.
 Lazier retired from the race after 45 laps due to fuel system problems.

 Lazier returned to Payton/Coyne Racing's No. 19 car, now utilizing a Lola T95/00 chassis, at Milwaukee.
-Lazier started in 24th place and finished in 18th place, twelve laps down.
+Lazier started in 24th place and finished in eighteenth place, twelve laps down.
 Lazier returned to Project Indy's No. 64 entry at Toronto.
-Lazier started in 27th place and finished in 15th place, five laps down.
+Lazier started in 27th place and finished in fifteenth place, five laps down.
 Lazier returned to Payton/Coyne Racing's No. 19 car, which had reverted to the T94/00 chassis, for Michigan.
-Lazier started in 20th place and finished in a season-best 14th place, twenty-seven laps down.
+Lazier started in twentieth place and finished in a season-best fourteenth place, twenty-seven laps down.
 The final race of the season that Lazier competed in was the New England 200 at New Hampshire.
 Lazier finished in 35th place in the final championship standings.